 Price or rate quotes from an adequate number of qualified sources is required when purchasing goods, services, or other materials at or above the micro-purchase threshold.
 Generally, a minimum of three price or rate quotes are required, or a sole source justification/price quote selection form must be completed.
 Refer to GAP 200.101, Sole Source Justification/Price Quote Selection for Purchases on Sponsored Funds for additional information.

-For additional assistance with procurement procedures and process, contact your business manager or lead research administrator.
+For additional assistance with procurement procedures and process, contact the business manager or lead research administrator for the project.